grantr/helloworld-crd/README.md

 # sample-controller

-This repository implements a simple controller for watching Foo resources as defined with a CustomResourceDefinition (CRD).
+This repository implements a simple controller for watching Foo and Bar resources as defined with a CustomResourceDefinition (CRD).

 This particular example demonstrates how to perform basic operations such as:

-* How to register a new custom resource (custom resource type) of type `Foo` using a CustomResourceDefinition.
+* How to register two new custom resource (custom resource type) of type `Foo` and `Bar` using a CustomResourceDefinition.
-* How to create/get/list instances of your new resource type `Foo`.
+* How to create/get/list instances of your new resource types.
 * How to setup a controller on resource handling create/update/delete events.

 ## Purpose